Dizzy Doctors: Plot

-The indolent Stooges, roused from their slumber by the persistent demands of their spouses to seek gainful employment, serendipitously encounter Dr. Bright, the president of a company in dire need of salesmen for his novel concoction, Brighto.
-Marketed with the promise of rejuvenating aging bodies, However, Brighto is mistakenly perceived by the Stooges as a polish, prompting them to embark on an enthusiastic street-side campaign to showcase its purported efficacy to potential clients.
+The lazy Stooges, roused from their mid-day slumber by the demands of their spouses to seek gainful employment, serendipitously encounter Dr. Bright, the president of a company in need of salesmen for his novel concoction, Brighto.
+Marketed with the slogan "it makes old bodies new", Brighto is mistakenly perceived by the Stooges as a polish, prompting them to embark on an enthusiastic street-side campaign to showcase its efficacy to potential clients.

-Their fervent demonstrations regrettably yield calamitous outcomes: Larry inadvertently soils a policeman's attire, Moe damages a passerby's footwear, and the application of Brighto strips the paint from a gentleman's pristine automobile.
-Incensed by the trio's bungling antics, the aggrieved parties initiate a relentless pursuit, compelling the Stooges to seek refuge back at Dr. Bright's premises, where they voice their grievances about their near-capture.
-Despite Dr. Bright's rebuke, elucidating that Brighto is intended as a medicinal remedy rather than a polish, he accedes to grant the Stooges another opportunity to prove their salesmanship.
+Their demonstrations yield calamitous outcomes: Larry rubs Brighto on a policeman's uniform and the fabric disintegrates, Moe damages a passerby's footwear, and the application of Brighto strips the paint from a gentleman's pristine automobile.
+Fleeing from their angry victims, the Stooges retreat to Dr. Bright's premises and complain to him about the performance of the supposed polish.
+Dr. Bright rebukes them but, after elucidating that Brighto is intended as a medicine, he grants the Stooges another opportunity to prove their salesmanship.
 Emboldened by this second chance, the Stooges infiltrate Los Arms Hospital, endeavoring to peddle Brighto to the ailing patients.
-Their entrepreneurial zeal, however, is met with further misfortune when they inadvertently confront the superintendent, who recognizes them as the culprits behind the vehicular paint damage and resumes the chase.
+Their entrepreneurial zeal, however, is met with further misfortune when they are confronted by the superintendent, who recognizes them as the culprits who damaged the paint on his car.

-In a bid to evade their pursuer, the Stooges ingeniously manipulate an elevator, dispatching the superintendent to an unintended destination before hastily absconding via a hospital gurney transformed into an improvised conveyance.
-Their flight culminates in a chaotic collision on the streets, prompting a precipitous retreat to the familiar comforts of home, where they seek solace in their beds, promptly resuming their interrupted repose.
+When he gives chase, the Stooges ingeniously manipulate an elevator, dispatching the superintendent to an unintended destination before hastily escaping into the street via a hospital gurney.
+Their flight ends in a collision and a jump through an open window into their beds, where they promptly resume their interrupted repose.